 When my kids fail at something or don’t get the results they want, and begin to complain, I have them say, “If at first you don’t succeed, try, try, again.
 Don’t give up too easily, persistence pays off in the end.”
 I’m a big believer in the power of persistence.
 However, persistence has it’s limitations.
 The fly trying so hard to break through the window is an example.
 And there are sooo many others…

 I have a friend who has been laid off several times in the last three years.
 He went from earning more than $100,000 a year to less than $40,000.
 Each time he was laid off, he went right back to looking for another job.
 Each time he found work, he was soon laid off again.
-Like the fly, he too, continues to bash his head on the window of employment, and still has not found freedom.
+Like the fly, he too, continues to bash his head on the window of employment, and still has not found a high quality of life or freedom.

 Albert Einstein calls this insanity; doing the same thing over and over again, expecting different results.
 The fly in my home, my friend and so many others like him, continue to do the same thing over and over, and over, expecting that somehow, things are gonna change and life will get better.